troycomi/reportseff/README.md

   - JobId aligned right, width set automatically
   - State with width 10 (center aligned by default)
   - MemEff aligned left, width 5
-- --since: Limit results to those occurring after the specified time.
+- `--since`: Limit results to those occurring after the specified time.
 Accepts sacct formats and a comma separated list of key/value pairs.
 To get jobs in the last hour and a half, can pass `h=1,m=30`.
+- `--node/-n`: Display information for multi-node jobs; requires additional sacct fields from jobstats.
+- `--node-and-gpu/-g`: Display information for multi-node jobs and GPU information;
+  requires additional sacct fields from jobstats.
+- `--parsable/-p`: Ignore formatting and output as a `|` delimited table.
+Useful for piping into more complex analyses.

 ## Contributions